 Your basic hourly rate = (annual salary + annual expenses + annual profit) / annual billable work hours

-But, is an hourly rate going to be the best choice for your business?
+But is an hourly rate the best choice for your business?
 Research the pros and cons of charging hourly or by project fees, day rates, or pricing packages.

 2. Always Have a Contract